-- Request records of the short term rental bookings and operation dates; and/or
+- Request records of the short-term rental bookings and operation dates

 City bylaws ensure our community is a safe and enjoyable place for residents and visitors.
 Please ensure your guests are aware of the following rules, as well as any other rules set by your strata, if applicable.

 Because many short-term rental properties are near other residential homes, please ensure your guests are considerate of the public and their neighbours at all times of day.
-Learn more.
+View the Good Neighbour Bylaw to learn more.

 Ensure your guests know where they can and can’t park.
 Guests must have access to a designated parking space, as per Section 4 of the Traffic Bylaw.
 Inform guests of any on-street parking time limits or restrictions.